vigetlabs/microcosm/docs/api/presenter.md

 ### `view`

-If a Presenter has a `view` property, it create the associated component instead of calling `render`.
-The `view` component is given the latest model data:
+If a Presenter has a `view` property, it creates the associated component instead of calling `render`.
+The `view` component is given the latest model
+data:

 ```javascript
 function Message ({ message }) {